UBC-MDS/programming-in-python-for-data-science/slides/module2_13.md

 ---

 Let’s try another example.
-This time we want to save our sugar content per cereal cup as a column in our exisiting dataframe.
-We established the operation for this is
+This time we want to save our sugar content per cereal cup as a column in our existing dataframe.
+We established the operation for this is:

 ``` python
 df['sugars'] / df['cups']